-I joined Beca as a brand spanking new Structural Engineering graduate in 2007.
+I started as a brand spanking new structural engineering graduate in 2007.
 I spent the first four years with the Wellington Structural Team and cut my teeth working on a variety of roles from new build designs through to contract admin.
-When it was time for the obligatory OE, I joined Ramboll in London and spent three years working on several large-scale projects.
+When it was time for the obligatory overseas experience, I joined Ramboll in London and spent three years working on several large-scale projects.

-In 2015, I made the journey back to NZ and was lucky to once again find my way into the Beca Structural Team in Wellington.
-Since being back, I’ve been doing lots of seismic assessments and building strengthening work.
+In 2015, I made the journey back to New Zealand and was lucky to once again find my way into the Beca Structural Team in Wellington.
+Since I've been back, I’ve conducted lots of seismic assessments and building strengthening work.
 More recently I’ve been solely focused on Beacon – a technology enabled seismic notification service.

-2. You’ve had the opportunity to be a part of the New Ventures Accelerator programme at Beca.
-Can you share with us the highlights?
+2. You’ve had the opportunity to be a part of Beca's New Ventures Accelerator programme.
+Can you share some of your highlights?

-One of the highlights for me was the Ideation Day.
-It’s not often one gets the freedom to ‘go crazy’, in a structured way, when dreaming up ideas for a solution and have the liberty to not worry too much about the practicalities of delivery.
+One of my highlights was Ideation Day.
+You don't often get the freedom to ‘go crazy’, in a structured way, when dreaming up ideas for a solution and have the liberty to not worry too much about the practicalities of delivery.
 Another highlight was the Demo Day.
-Pitching your idea to some of our senior echelons in Beca can sound daunting, but I really enjoyed it!
+Pitching ideas to some of our senior people can sound daunting, but I really enjoyed it!

 3. What has been your role in further developing Beca’s Beacon system which won the 2018 Most Innovative Hi-Tech Service award at the NZ High-Tech Awards.